-I’ve been a Minnesota based freelance (and sometimes not so freelance) consultant type guy since forever.
-Over the years, I’ve built a few tools that I find myself using over and over.
+Once I was a freelance (and sometimes not so freelance) consultant type guy, now I’m a musician.
+Always building tools for myself.
 Here they are, for your viewing enjoyment.
 Feel free to use/share them.

 Mike’s Pretty Good Project Definition Worksheet — a series of questions you can answer when you are chartering a project.
 A good project charter will keep you out of all kinds of trouble.